dginhoux/ansible_role.ginhouxnet.prometheus_iptables_exporter/README.md

 ginhouxnet.prometheus_iptables_exporter
 =========

-This ansible role install prometheus iptables exporter.
+This ansible role install, configure and uninstall prometheus iptables exporter.
 It can be deploy as binary downloaded from github OR as docker (no public image, you have to build an image and push to a registry)